 The information provided in the criminal records report will only be used to evaluate the student's qualifications for entry into clinical courses.
 Reports will be kept in secured confidential files separate from the student's academic file with access limited to authorized college personnel.
-The results will be destroyed two years after the program completion.
+If a clinical agency requires a copy of the report, a copy will be provided for the student to deliver directly to the agency.
+The results will be destroyed two years after program completion.

 Criminal record reports will undergo administrative review.
-If a student has been convicted of or pled guilty to a disqualifying offense (or any substantially equivalent offenses in any state), the student may be unable to complete clinical learning experiences and may therefore be disqualified from admission, readmission, or progression in the health care program.
-Some of the disqualifying offenses are permanent exclusions while others are time limited exclusions.
+If a student has been convicted of or pled guilty to a disqualifying offense (or any substantially equivalent offense in any state), the student may be unable to complete clinical learning experiences and may therefore be disqualified from admission, readmission, or progression in the health care program.
+Some of the disqualifying offenses are permanent exclusions while others are time-limited exclusions.
 The permanent and time-limited disqualifying offenses are listed in the following table.

-In the event that the student's background check includes a disqualifying offense that prevents placing the student at clinical sites, the student will be asked to schedule a meeting with the Health, Human, and Public Services Division Dean to discuss the information received.
+In the event that the student's background check includes a disqualifying offense that prevents placing the student at clinical sites, the student will be asked to meet with the School of Health, Human, and Public Services Dean to discuss the information received.
 If the background check identifies offenses that the student considers incorrect, these concerns or issues must be addressed, by the student, to the Bureau of Criminal Identification and Investigation for resolution.
-If the background check correctly identifies disqualifying offenses that prevent clinical placement, the student will be informed of such and advised to withdraw from the clinical course and program.
+If the background check correctly identifies disqualifying offenses that prevent clinical placement, the student will be informed of such and administratively withdrawn from the clinical course and program.
 Some clinical facilities may decide not to accept students who have been convicted of minor misdemeanors or felonies not included in the Disqualifying Offenses table.
 In addition, some clinical facilities may require consideration of expunged convictions in placement decisions.

-All students who are admitted to a health care program have a continual obligation to report any criminal conviction to the Health, Human, and Public Services Division Dean within 30 days of its occurrence.
+All students who are admitted to a health care program have a continual obligation to report any criminal conviction to the Program Coordinator or the School of Health, Human, and Public Services Dean within 30 days of its occurrence.
 Failure to do so will result in immediate dismissal from the program.
 Some clinical agencies require a criminal background check every year for students enrolled in programs with clinical experiences that span more than one year.